HassanNasser21/HassanNasser21/README.md

 ## 📖 Islami App

-A Flutter application that provides a collection of useful Islamic content through a clean and user-friendly interface.
+A Flutter application that provides useful Islamic content through a clean and user-friendly interface.

 ### ✨ Features